The Hatfield House paintings by Marcus Gheeraerts II

 I am saved.
 This page says we came into possession of Hatfield in 1605.
 (Those above dates sure came close to making me out a liar didn't they?)
 I am probably wrong about his being there in 1606.
 The worst outbreak of the plague during that era was in 1608 so that is probably when he visited.

-It's strange, I can distinctly remember that we had the ceilings in 4 rooms painted but for the life of me I can't recall which rooms they were.
+It's strange, I can distinctly remember that we had the ceilings in 4 rooms painted but for the life of me I can't recall which rooms they are in.
 It would be a lot clearer and I could probably clear up everything completely if I were standing in those rooms.
 However, I have never even been to England in this life so from here in Arizona it is all 'foreign' to me.

 Now you can see why I keep saying there is probably $80 many million dollars (and a whole lot of prestige) above the 'newer' ceilings in some of those rooms.
 I'll take those murals if Lord Cecil, 7th Marquess of Salisbury doesn't want them.
 I think they would look nice on the ceiling of my apartment.
 At least they would look a lot nicer than they look under 1 1/2 inchs of lath and plaster.
+I know how they can be located.
+Drill a 1/4 inch hole in the false ceilings and look up inside there with an endoscope.
+Two people can do the entire house in 3 hours.
+One to do the drilling and looking and the other to hold the ladder.
+Someone can come along later and spackle the holes closed using a spatula on a pole.

 It's a Greek style in any case and it was in probably in 1607 that Marcus Gheeraerts started them.
 He stayed for a few months during the summer at Hatfield House.
 The plague was full bore and killing lots of people but he wanted to work and was ready to go back into the pestilence of the London plague outbreak though it would have likely meant his death.
 So we found work for him to do at Hatfield in the form of murals and various paintings such at the one of my son (here).
 I made certain the plague had run it's course before I allowed anyone to go back to the city.